-Cell phones are not to be used for personal use at school during the school day by elementary and intermediate students.
+Cell phones are not to be used for personal use at school during the school day by elementary and intermediate students (7:25 a.m. - 3:50 p.m.) and secondary students (8:15 a.m. - 3:50 p.m.).
 All cell phones need to be turned off and placed in a student's backpack or locker.
 Cell phones used during school hours will be confiscated.
-The school reserves the right to examine pictures, text messages, or any other information stored on the phone.
+The school reserves the right to examine pictures, text messages or any other information stored on the phone.
 When a cell phone is found, an administrator can turn it on and access information to be able to return it.
 Standard disciplinary measures will be taken for items found on cell phones.